Higgs boson, key to the universe, wins Nobel physics prize

 "According to the Standard Model, everything, from flowers and people to stars and planets, consists of just a few building blocks: matter particles."

-CERN Director General Rolf Heuer said he was "thrilled" that the Nobel prize had gone to particle physics.
-He said the discovery of the Higgs boson at CERN last year marked "the culmination of decades of intellectual effort by many people around the world".

-Some physicists were surprised that there was no recognition for the CERN teams that discovered the new particle, since there had been speculation of a prize for CERN as an institution.

-The will of Swedish dynamite millionaire Alfred Nobel limits the award to a maximum of three people - harking back to an earlier era when science was conducted by individuals or very small teams.
+The will of Swedish dynamite millionaire Alfred Nobel limits the award to a maximum of three people.
+Yet six scientists published relevant papers in 1964 and thousands more have worked to detect the Higgs at the LHC.

-However, thousands worked on detecting the particle at CERN and a total of six scientists published relevant papers in 1964.

-Englert, 80, and his colleague Robert Brout - who died in 2011 - were first to publish; but the now 84-year-old Higgs followed just a couple of weeks later and was the first to explicitly predict the existence of a new particle.
+Englert, 80, and his colleague Robert Brout - who died in 2011 - were first to publish; but 84-year-old Higgs followed just a couple of weeks later and was the first person to explicitly predict the existence of a new particle.

 Similar proposals from American researchers Carl Hagen and Gerald Guralnik and Britain's Tom Kibble appeared shortly afterwards.

-Kibble said it was no surprise that he and his colleagues were not included in the Nobel honor since "our paper was unquestionably the last of the three to be published in Physical Review Letters in 1964 - though we naturally regard our treatment as the most thorough and complete".

-(Additional reporting by Mia Shanley and Niklas Pollard in Stockholm, Ben Hirschler in London and Robert Evans in Geneva; Editing by Alistair Scrutton, Kate Kelland and Ralph Boulton)
+(Additonal reporting by Niklas Pollard in Stockholm, Ben Hirschler in London and Robert Evans in Geneva; Editing by Alistair Scrutton, Kate Kelland and Ralph Boulton)